Guide: Editing for the Fall 2022 (June 1, 2022) edition

 As Directory Information is included within Non-Governed Content, editing access is granted the same way.
 However, because it is Directory Information, it can also be edited at any time of year.
 Note that outside of the typical editing cycle window (discussed below), only the Registrar's Office has access to make those edits.
 Please email the Graduate School's Academic Planning PA to request changes to Directory Information.

-Authorized editors will gain access to edit pages in next-guide.wisc.edu beginning November 2, 2020.
-For graduate degree/major, minor, and certificate pages, the deadline to complete editing of Non-Governed Content is December 18, 2020.
+Authorized editors will gain access to edit pages in next-guide.wisc.edu beginning early November 2021.
+For graduate degree/major, minor, and certificate pages, the deadline to complete editing of Non-Governed Content is February 1, 2022.

-What is very important to understand is that when the Non-Governed Content editing window begins on November 2, 2020, there are two environments of Guide in existence:
+What is very important to understand is that when the Non-Governed Content editing window begins in early November 2021, there are two environments of Guide in existence:

 1) the live version (guide.wisc.edu) which is reachable by anyone on the Internet at the present moment, and